ADHI1808/Docker/README.md

 ### Docker Engine:
 Docker Engine has a core part docker daemon , that handles the creation and management of containers.
 ### Docker Image:
-Docker Image is a read-only template that is used for creating containers, containing the application code and dependencies.
+Docker Image is a read-only template that is used for creating containers, containing the application code and dependencies, while a container is a running instance of that image.
 ### Containers:
 Standardized, isolated runtime instances created from an image.
 They are lightweight because they share the host operating system's kernel, unlike virtual machines which run a full guest OS.